 Fibromyalgia is related to abnormal sensory processing.
 Researchers are still working to understand how this relates to fibromyalgia pain.
 Frequent sensory overload can be a symptom of fibromyalgia.

 Since MS is a condition that has to do with nerve impulses, it makes sense that too much stimulation from your senses can trigger sensory overload, especially when you’re having a flare-up of MS symptoms.
 Learn more about coping with sensory overload when you have MS.

 Sensory overload in children can be a challenge to recognize, treat, and cope with.
 If you’re aware of a medical condition that presents sensory overload as a symptom, you may already be familiar with the strong reactions that sensory overload can cause.

-A 2004 study estimated that over in the United States meet the criteria for sensory processing conditions.
+A 2004 study estimated that over

 But a child who experiences sensory overload doesn’t necessarily have a related condition.
 Children’s brains are still developing and learning how to sort through different kinds of stimulation.
 That means children are more likely than adults to experience sensory overload.